Alerinos/M2-System-Merge/README.md

 May two databases have to have the same file structures
 keep account, player and other tables in one database
 Make a copy of the data, do not operate live.
 It's best to create two new bases and upload two servers there.
 The script says "secondBase" so be careful.
 MAKE A BACKUP COPY
+Remember to increase the maximum number of characters in the tables player.name account.login guild.name and wherever there are names.
+Use characters that are not available in the game, e.g. "-", "_", "+"

 Support for
  ```